College of Business Internships

 I feel that I have the professional qualifications to waive the internship requirement.
 What is needed to waive the internship?

 To waive the internship requirement, students must be currently employed full time for at least five years.
-For at least three of those years, they must be active in leadership, managerial, or administration in a decision-making capacity in one or more of the following areas: accounting, finance, health care administration, human resources management, project management or marketing.
+For at least three of those years, they must be active in leadership, managerial, or administration in a decision-making capacity in one or more of the following areas: accounting, finance, human resources management, project management or marketing.
 Their employment must rely on skills and knowledge from the student’s selected undergraduate program of study.
 The waiver form can be obtained from the Internship Coordinator after first setting an appointment to discuss the process.